 Vanderbilt believes that graduate students are best served by remaining union-free for several reasons:

-• Vanderbilt prefers to deal directly with its students, rather than through a third party like a union, which has its own financial and political motives.
-Unionization could change our collaborative learning model into a collective bargaining model designed for the industrial workplace.
+- Vanderbilt prefers to deal directly with its students, and does not want to involved a third party like a union, which has its own financial and political motives.
+Historically, unionization’s collective bargaining model was designed for the industrial workplace, not educational institutions.
 Currently, our graduate students, faculty and university administrators make up a single team focused on our common goals of learning, discovery and degree attainment.
-Under unionization, the university and its graduate students could end up being on different sides of the bargaining table, divided by a union whose objectives could be unrelated to Vanderbilt or the quality of the educational experience.
+Under unionization, the university and the union will sit on opposite sides of the bargaining table to discuss terms and conditions for graduate students, divided by the union’s objectives which could be unrelated to Vanderbilt or the quality of our students’ educational experience.

 Enhancements to Doctoral Education